-In the event that weather or other conditions are such that normal campus operations could be impeded, the President and/or their designee is responsible for determining whether classes will be cancelled and/or the campus will be closed.
-Should this decision occur during normal working hours, the decision will be announced through regular administrative channels in addition to various media outlets.
+In the event that weather or other conditions are such that normal campus operations could be impeded, the University President and/or designee is responsible for determining if classes will be cancelled and/or the campus will be closed.
+Should this decision occur during normal working hours, the decision will be announced through regular administrative channels in addition to various media outlets and the SafeZone app.
 Should the decision be made at night, such information will be provided to the local broadcast media by the Department Marketing normally no later than 6:45 a.m.
-Inclement weather announcements will be broadcast via UNILERT, radio, television, social media, and posted on the A&M-Central Texas website.
+Inclement weather announcements will be broadcast via SafeZone, radio, television, social media, and posted on the A&M-Central Texas website.

 Each employee and student should use common sense and good judgment about driving to and from the campus when traveling conditions are hazardous.
+Employee safety is always the first priority.